testing-library/testing-library-docs/docs/vue-testing-library/faq.md

 [Appearance and Disappearance](https://testing-library.com/docs/guide-disappearance)
 section of the Guide for available methods to test appearance and disappearance.

-If you want to check if an element was never rendered, you might want to write something like the following:
+To check if an element was never rendered, you might want to write something like the following:

 ```js
 expect(queryByText('submit')).toBeNull()